PET imaging of inflammation and infection

 Gallium-67 was the first radionuclide used for imaging inflammation.
 68Ga3+ has shown some promise in imaging bacterial bone infection in animal model (Mäkinen et al., 2005) and in human patients (Nanni et al., 2010; Salomäki et al., 2017).
 In bacterial infection of soft tissue [18F]FDG resulted in higher signal than [68Ga]Ga3+ (Salomäki et al., 2017).

-Apoptosis is often linked to inflammation and infection, and can therefore often be studied using PET tracers aimed for cell death imaging, even in case of aseptic inflammation (Liang et al., 2014).
+Apoptosis is often linked to inflammation and infection, and can therefore often be studied using PET radiopharmaceuticals aimed for cell death imaging, even in case of aseptic inflammation (Liang et al., 2014).
 Additionally, many pathogens can avoid inflammatory response by apoptotic mimicry, which may then be best detected by apoptosis imaging.

 [18F]F- PET has shown promise in imaging of increased bone turnover during inflammation of the bone and in rheumatoid arthritis and ankylosing spondylitis.
 [18F]F- has also been used to image microcalcification in arterial plaques, both in animal disease models and in humans.
 Increased [18F]F- uptake has also been observed in chronic tuberculosis lesions in mice.

 Sphingosine-1-phosphate (S1P) and its receptors are involved in many immune system mediated diseases, including MS, rheumatoid arthritis, and inflammatory bowel disease.
-PET tracers targeting S1P receptor 1 have been used in animals models of inflammatory diseases.
+PET radiopharmaceuticals targeting S1P receptor 1 have been used in animals models of inflammatory diseases.

 Cyclooxygenase (COX), or officially prostaglandin-endoperoxide synthase (PTGS) is a family of enzymes that are responsible for the formation of prostanoids, including prostaglandins and thromboxane.
 These cause the pain and tissue swelling in inflammation.
 Prostaglandins are derived from arachidonic acid, which is an abundant fatty acid in cell membranes.
 Nonsteroidal anti-inflammatory drugs such as aspirin and ibuprofen are COX inhibitors.
 COX-1 is expressed constitutively in normal tissues, but the expression of COX-2 is induced by several cytokines, including TNF-α.

 Several COX inhibitors have been labelled for use in PET (Takashima-Hirano et al., 2010).
 As an example, [11C]ketoprofen binds to both COX-1 and COX-2, and has been used to observe the status of inflammation, for example in rheumatoid arthritis.
-COX-2 specific drugs have been developed, but the PET tracers based on those have mostly provided disappointing results (Laube et al., 2013).
+COX-2 specific drugs have been developed, but the PET radiopharmaceuticals based on those have mostly provided disappointing results (Laube et al., 2013).

 Neurokinin 1 receptors and substance P